 Freightways Delivers Sound Half Year Result

-The three internal service providers, Fieldair Holdings (airfreight linehaul), Parceline Express (road linehaul) and Freightways Information Services (IT support) continue to deliver quality service which underpins the service provided by the front-line businesses.
+The three internal service providers, Fieldair Holdings Limited, Parceline Express and Freightways Information Services each continued to deliver exceptional service.
+Corporate costs increased during the year primarily to support the group’s expansion into Australia.

 For further information contact: